Optical Design and Instrumentation I

 - Other Policies

-Students who are registered with the Disability Resource Center must submit appropriate documentation to the instructor if they are requesting reasonable accommodations.
+Students who are registered with the Disability Resource Center must contact the instructor by Friday October 4 so that the necessary accommodations can be arranged.
 For this course, exams will be administered here at the College of Optical Sciences rather than at the DRC.

 Unless otherwise noted, all homework sets are worth 10 points.